nickzhang8000/GoogleSearch/README.md

 http://localhost:5000/swagger/index.html to see the swagger page.

 Frontend:
-npm snstall  then  npm start, page will automatically open http://localhost:8080/.
+npm install  then  npm start, page will automatically open http://localhost:8080/.

 For the Extension question1: